Who does it apply to: The law applies to all employers with 15 or more employees.

 What is the issue: Title VII was passed in the 1960s to protect against discrimination based on race, color, religion, sex or national origin.

 What am I required to do: Employers are required not to discriminate against employees on the basis of sex.
-More specifically, employers are required not to treat an employee adversely because of his or her sex in relationship to any significant aspect of employment.
+More specifically, employers are required not to treat an employee adversely because of sex in relationship to any significant aspect of employment.

 What constitutes a violation: There are two kinds of violations – direct mistreatment and disparate impact.
 Direct mistreatment is straightforward.
 If an employer affirmatively mistreats an employee because of sex by failing to hire, firing, demoting or any other type of significant slight someone might dream up, it can be actionable as sex discrimination.